Kangaroo grass

 Left: Mature kangaroo grass is a perennial tussock producing a lot of leaf matter.
 Right: Grader grass is an annual plant, producing a lot less leaf with seed heads closer together on the upright stem.

-Written by Damien O’Sullivan, Department of Agriculture and Fisheries.
+Written by Damien O’Sullivan, formerly Queensland DPI.

 More information